This dedicated lineage transmitted the technique in its pristine purity

 Five centuries after the Buddha, the noble heritage of Vipassana had disappeared from India.
 The purity of the teaching was lost elsewhere as well.
 In the country of Myanmar (Burma), however, it was preserved by a chain of devoted teachers.
 From generation to generation, over two thousand years, this dedicated lineage transmitted the technique in its pristine purity.

-He was perhaps the most outstanding Bhikkhu (monk) of his age.
+Ledi Sayadaw was perhaps the most outstanding bhikkhu (monk) of his age.
 All who have come in contact with the path of Dhamma in recent years owe a great debt of gratitude to this scholarly, saintly monk who was instrumental in reviving the practice of Vipassana, and making it more available for monks and lay people alike.
 In addition to this most important aspect of his work, his concise, clear and extensive scholarly writing served to clarify the experiential aspect of Dhamma.

-U Thet lived a peaceful, contented family life of until a cholera epidemic struck his village.
+U Thet lived a peaceful, contented family life until a cholera epidemic struck his village.
 A son and daughter as well as many friends and family members died.
 Deeply affected, he left his home in search of a solution to the sufferings of life.
-U Thet came across Ledi Sayadaw and stayed with him for 7 years.
+U Thet came across Ledi Sayadaw and stayed with him for seven years.
 Ledi Sayadaw encouraged him to teach.
-He returned to his village, set up a simple meditation centre and as a rare lay teacher, taught thousands of students from all strata of society for the final 30 years of his life.
+He returned to his village, set up a simple meditation centre and, as a rare lay teacher, taught thousands of students from all strata of society for the final thirty years of his life.

-Born in Burma, Goenkaji enjoyed early success and status in life as a leading industrialist and leader of the Hindu community.
-However this brought no inner peace, which led him to take a course of Vipassana under Sayagyi U Ba Khin in 1955.
-He studied with Sayagyi U Ba Khin for 14 years.
-Unable to leave Burma himself, but convinced the ‘timeclock of Vipassana had struck’, Sayagyi encouraged Goenkaji to take Dhamma to the land of its origin, and in 1969 Goenkaji left Burma for India and began conducting courses.
-From there Vipassana has spread all round the world.
+Born in Myanmar, Goenkaji enjoyed early success and status in life as a leading industrialist and leader of the Hindu community.
+However, this brought no inner peace, which led him to take a course of Vipassana under Sayagyi U Ba Khin in 1955.
+He studied with Sayagyi U Ba Khin for fourteen years.
+Unable to leave Myanmar himself, but convinced the “time clock of Vipassana had struck,” Sayagyi encouraged Goenkaji to take Dhamma to the land of its origin, and in 1969 Goenkaji left Myanmar for India and began conducting courses.
+From there Vipassana has spread all around the world.
 His first foreign Dhamma tour in 1979 included two courses in the UK.
 In the 1980s Goenkaji gave several courses in the UK and made further UK Dhamma visits in 1987, 1991, 2000 and 2002.
-He appointed many Teachers worldwide who continue to teach the courses on his behalf.
+He appointed many teachers worldwide who continue to teach the courses on his behalf.